httpwg/wg-materials/ietf94/minutes.md

-mnot: way to calculate a cached key -- VARY header is tough to use martin will be shepherd on spec, mnot is co-author had a decent amount of implr interest from "cache" folk have a fair # of issues- some minor, some speculative
+mnot: way to calculate a cached key -- VARY header is tough to use martin will be shepherd on spec, mnot is co-author had a decent amount of implementer interest from "cache" folk have a fair number of issues- some minor, some speculative

 issue #?